Featuring the research of early career hydrologists however they wish to communicate it, including pictures, diagrams, or even short videos.

 Climate variability and the population boom during the past century have disturbed the long-established regimes of the hydrological cycle and have limited the availability of water resources on Earth.
 Prolonged droughts have increased water shortage in many parts of the world and stressed ecosystem services that rely on water.
-Rivers and lakes are drying up … Continue reading Research Tidbits: What is snow drought and where does it happen the most?
+Rivers and lakes are drying up … Continue reading (Archive) Research Tidbits: What is snow drought and where does it happen the most?

 Anjuli Jain Figueroa’s Research Showcase: Linking food, water and energy in the rapidly urbanizing city of Pune, India